columbia/xray/index.md

 Privacy has all but disappeared in today's data-driven world.
-This is due to users who are often too eager to share their data online and Web services that are too eager to collect and use this information.
+This is due to users who are often too eager to share their data online and Web services that are too eager to collect and use their information.
 Our approach is to <font color="blue"><b>increase transparency</b></font>
-of what Web services do with users' data -- what data they collect, what they use it for, and whom they share it with -- and empower users, and auditors on their behalf, to reach informed conclusions about the services they use.
+of what Web services do with users' data -- what data they collect, for what purposes they are using it, and with whom they share it -- thereby empowering users, and auditors on their behalf, to reach informed conclusions about the services they use.
 We are releasing <font color="blue"><b>XRay</b></font>, a first tool that reveals how Web services use our data (such as emails or searches) to target various outputs (such as ads or recommendations).

 This page describes the problem XRay deals with, how it addresses it, and how you can use it.
 Our <a href="{{ site.baseurl }}/findings/">
-<font color="blue">Gmail Findings</font></a> page describes some interesting data
+<font color="blue">Gmail Findings</font></a> page describes some interesting
-uses we observed using XRay to reveal targeting of ads on Gmail.
+data uses we observed using XRay to reveal targeting of ads on Gmail.

 ### Problem and Approach